 We understand that there may be questions around some of our services.
-Here we answer some of those questions by providing the scientific evidence and reasons behind our services.
-If you have a question you would like answered, please e-mail our head of communications, Alison Best.
-Alison@tbhivcare.org.
+Here we answer some of the questions people have asked directly or via media and social media platforms.
+If you have a question you would like answered, please e-mail our head of communications, Alison Best. [email protected].

 - Is there scientific support for providing syringe service programmes?